 What Will The Project Involve?

 The project will change every year.
-Last year's students undertook independent research, including carrying out a survey of the other summer schools students.
+Previous students have undertaken independent research, including carrying out a survey of the other summer schools students.
 They analysed their results and made them accessible, presenting them as a poster.
 At the end of the week, they presented their findings to the department's academics.

 A-level subject requirements: